dynamsoft-docs/company-docs/customer-portal/full-license.md

 You can go to **[Customer Portal](https://www.dynamsoft.com/customer/) - Order - My Orders - Order Detail** and the full SDK download links are listed.

 ![SDK-Download1]({{site.assets}}img/SDK-Download-1.png)

+You can also find download links for older versions of our products in the  **[Download Center](https://www.dynamsoft.com/customer/download) - Download Center - Download Products**